Shopping Cart

 Effect: antioxidant, supports wound healing, protects the skin's own collagen, protection against UVB radiation, helps to bind moisture

-Tolerance: very good
+Tolerability: very good

-1. Vitamin E has a strong antioxidant effect and protects the skin cells from skin stress caused by free radicals.
+1. Vitamin E has a strong antioxidant effect and protects skin cells from skin stress caused by free radicals.
 The less stress your skin has, the less inflammation and aging processes.

 4. Vitamin E supports wound healing .